Internal rhyme

 In poetry, internal rhyme, or middle rhyme, is rhyme that occurs within a single line of verse, or between internal phrases across multiple lines.
 By contrast, rhyme between line endings is known as end rhyme.

 Internal rhyme schemes can be denoted with spaces or commas between lines.
 For example, "ac,ac,ac" denotes a three-line poem with the same internal rhyme on each line, and the same end rhyme on each line (which does not rhyme with the internal rhyme).

 Examples

+Poetry

-The following example is in limerick form.
-Each stressed syllable rhymes with another stressed syllable using one of three rhyme sets.
+In the following limerick, each stressed syllable rhymes with another stressed syllable using one of three rhyme sets.
 Each rhyme set is indicated by a different highlight color.
-Note that the yellow rhyme set provides internal rhyme in lines 1, 2, and 5, and end rhymes in lines 3 and 4, whereas the blue set is entirely internal and the pink is exclusively end rhymes.
+Note that the yellow rhyme set provides internal rhyme in lines 1, 2, and 5, and end rhymes in lines 3 and 4, but the blue set is entirely internal, and the pink is exclusively end rhymes.